phirov/docker-mongo/README.md

 With WiredTiger, MongoDB utilizes both the WiredTiger internal cache and the filesystem cache.

+### MongoDB 3.2

-In MongoDB 3.2, the WiredTiger internal cache, by default, will use the larger of either
+The WiredTiger internal cache, by default, will use the larger of either

  - 60% of RAM minus 1 GB, or
  - 1 GB

+### MongoDB 3.4

-In MongoDB 3.4, the WiredTiger internal cache, by default, will use the larger of either:
+The WiredTiger internal cache, by default, will use the larger of either:

  - 50% of RAM minus 1 GB, or
  - 256 MB.